-- 500 hours minimum observing program. - No limit on maximum size of observing program. - Sample AORs must be submitted with the proposal.
-Successful programs that submit a full set of AORs with the proposal may begin scheduling immediately. - Default is no proprietary period.
+- 500 hours minimum observing program.

+- Maximum size less than 2000 hours.

+- Default proprietary period is zero.
 Maximum proprietary period that may be requested is 90 days.

 A list of approved Exploration Science programs is available at http://irsa.ipac.caltech.edu/data/SPITZER/docs/spitzermission/observingprograms/es/.

-The suite of selected ES programs must provide sufficient variety in the target visibilities to enable efficient use of the observatory.
+The suite of selected Legacy and ES programs must provide sufficient variety in the target visibilities to enable efficient use of the observatory.
 Therefore program scheduling may be taken into consideration as a final step in the review process.